curateteaching/digitalpedagogy/keywords/praxis.md

 * Name of Creator: [T. Mills Kelly](http://edwired.org/)
 * Attribution Information: T. Mills Kelly is Associate Professor of [History at George Mason University](http://historyarthistory.gmu.edu/) and Associate Director of the [Roy Rosenzweig Center for History and New Media](http://chnm.gmu.edu/).

 Mills Kelly has taught several iterations of an undergraduate history course entitled "Lying about the Past."
 The course conveys historical research methods and ethics by asking students to examine and debunk historical hoaxes.
 For their final projects, students create a convincing hoax of their own.
 [The results](http://www.theatlantic.com/technology/archive/2012/05/how-the-professor-who-fooled-wikipedia-got-caught-by-reddit/257134/) have been explosive.
-Alongside the emphasis on understanding history by re-shaping it, we find this an excellent example of a praxis-based syllabus, in which it's clear that Kelly considers his students to be his collaborators, and depends on their active engagement to shape the course.
+Alongside the emphasis on understanding history by re-shaping it, we find this an excellent example of a praxis-based syllabus, in which Kelly makes it clear that he considers his students as collaborators, and depends on their active engagement to shape the course.

-JENTERY: Would you be willing to reference material that details how students act as collaborators?
-For instance, how is this collaborative paradigm articulated in course policies or enacted through workshops?
-Is there material along these lines?
-If not, then no worries.

 ### The Scholars' Lab Praxis Program and Praxis Network
 * Screenshot: ![screenshot](images/praxisnetwork.jpg)
 * Source URL: [http://praxis-network.org/](http://praxis-network.org/)

 The [Praxis Program](http://praxis.scholarslab.org) is an extracurricular attempt to reimagine graduate training in the humanities for the demands of the digital age.
-Each year, the Scholars' Lab brings together six graduate students from across the humanities and social sciences to theorize, design, build, and reflect on the process of constructing a digital tool.
+Each year, the Scholars' Lab brings together six graduate students from across the humanities and social sciences to theorize, design, build, and [reflect on the process](http://connect.clir.org/blogs/bethany-nowviskie/2014/11/20/charter-ing-a-path) of constructing a digital tool.
 Praxis Fellows work alongside the Scholars' Lab staff throughout the cycle of creating and launching a digital project.
 The Praxis Network was inspired by the Scholars' Lab [Praxis Program](http://praxis.scholarslab.org) and by Michigan State University's [Cultural Heritage Informatics (CHI) Initiative](http://chi.anthropology.msu.edu/) and [CHI Fieldschool](http://chi.anthropology.msu.edu/fieldschool/).
 Both programs exemplify differing approaches to collaborative, humanities-based digital methods training.
 The Network gathers together 6 additional international models to enable institutions seeking to develop similar efforts to compare missions, structures, research foci, funding models, and strategic directions of successful sister programs.

-JENTERY: I see the charter is mentioned elsewhere in this entry.
-Would you be willing to include it here, too?
-Or would that be redundant?
-It's such a great resource for instructors and students alike!

 ### “Victorian Literature + Victorian Informatics”
 * Screenshot: ![screenshot](images/victorian-literature.jpg)